Augie-Environmental-Studies/jupyter-server/README.md

 settings at https://one.dash.cloudflare.com/

-So, when we go to our Jupyter Server website, we can login by using our school email.
-We can only get in with our school email because Cloudflare Tunnel checks the domain name of the email address we put in.
+So, when we go to our Jupyter Server website, we login with our school email.
+We can login with our school email because Cloudflare Tunnel checks the domain name of the email address and rejects if it's not one of the preconfigured school domain names.

 <br>
 <br>